-Technically, Vietnam until this day is still a communist country having one-party rule, that is the Communist Party of Vietnam, under Marxist-Leninist governance.
-Together with China, Laos, Cuba and, to a large extent, North Korea, Vietnam is remaining communist countries today.
+Technically, Vietnam until this day is still a communist country having the one-party rule, that is the Communist Party of Vietnam, under Marxist-Leninist governance.
+Together with China, Laos, Cuba and, to a large extent, North Korea, Vietnam is the remaining communist countries today.

 What caused Communism in Vietnam?

 Vietnam is a small country but in the past, it had to suffer the Juggernaut of war.
 In 1930, Ho Chi Minh, under the name of Nguyen Ai Quoc, went to Hong Kong to unite all the 3 parties into the Vietnamese Communist Party, which was later renamed to Indochinese Communist Party.
 On May 19, 1941, he formed the League for the Independence of Vietnam (abbreviated to Viet Minh Front) at Pac Bo.
 The Viet Minh was dominated by the Communist Party although it was supposed to be an umbrella group for all parties fighting for Vietnam’s independence.